Microwave ovens are a marvel of modern engineering — but could they also be a menace to your health?

 He says that compared with more destructive methods like boiling, the relatively mild temperatures and short cooking times associated with microwaving can do a good job at retaining nutrients in produce — as long as you use little, if any, water and don’t cook the life out of them.
 “High amounts of water provide a sea into which nutrients can get washed away,” Swanson says.

 “There are many factors and conditions such as time and amount of added liquid that affect the nutritional value of food when cooked in the microwave,” says Samer Koutoubi, MD, PhD, a professor in the Department of Nutrition and Exercise Science at Bastyr University in Kenmore, Wash.
 “Many of the losses of nutrients that have been reported, including vitamin C, were mainly due to excess cooking water and spending too much time at the highest heat setting.”

 Lee disagrees that excess water or cooking time is mainly to blame for nutrient loss.
 “Microwaving for seconds or longer will destroy nutrients — by changing them to biologically inactive forms — and create toxins and carcinogens.
 Stovetop cooking cannot compare to the damage of microwaving.”

 Given the conflicting evidence, it’s clear that a consensus on the nutritional impacts of microwaving is probably anything but imminent.
 So for now, it’s up to individual cooks and eaters to decide whether they want to ditch their nuker, or embrace it with cautious enthusiasm.
-If you decide on the latter, see the “Microwave How-To” sidebar for tips.
+If you decide on the latter, see “Microwave How-To” below, for tips.
 And if you decide on the former, think not just of the antioxidants you might save, but of the valuable counter space you stand to reclaim.